What is PAWS all about?

 I need help with or need to find a new home for a dog that I didn’t adopt from PAWS.
 Can you help?

 Though we’d love to help every dog in need, we have limited resources and are dependent on the generous contributions of our volunteers.
 If we have available resources, we will do our best to assist you in finding a solution.
 We would first want to meet you and your dog to see if there’s anything we might do to help you to keep your dog.
 If surrendering your dog is the only option, and we believe your dog is a good candidate for re-homing, we may be able to offer to “courtesy post” your dog on Petfinder.
-You would continue to serve as your dog’s guardian until you find a new home that will take great care of your dog.
+You would continue to serve as your dog’s owner until you find a new home that will take great care of your dog.

 What information do you need to help me re-home my dog?